 “First keep peace with yourself, then you can also bring peace to others” – Thomas a Kempis

 “Never be in a hurry; do everything quietly and in a calm spirit.
 Do not lose your inner peace for anything whatsoever, even if your whole world seems upset” – Saint Francis de Sales

 “Made a decision to turn our will and our lives over to the care of God as we understood Him” – Step Three of Alcoholics Anonymous.

 Through the years of my life, God has helped me to experience a maturer Peace because of His love for me, but also because I wanted it, craved it, needed it and stopped contaminating it.

-I’m thankful that He never gave up on me, but on the other hand, helped me to realize that daily work in the garden of my life (head and heart) helps to promote the growth of this necessary, valuable and edifying fruit in my life.
-If I do my work one day at a time, God definitely shows up to do His; actually He was there all the time and per the scriptures in this document, His only agenda was to cultivate peace in my life.
+I’m thankful that He never gave up on me, but on the other hand, it helped me to realize that daily work in the garden of my life (head and heart) helps to promote the growth of this necessary, valuable and edifying fruit in my life.
+If I do my work one day at a time, God definitely shows up to do His; actually, He was there all the time and per the scriptures in this document, His only agenda was to cultivate peace in my life.